 Projects seeking GPF capital loan funding will be required to complete Gate 2 of the business case review process (V.2.9 above) and fulfil the value for money requirements (V.3.2 below).

-Projects seeking funding from the SSF will be subject to an independent review by the Accountable Body proportionate to the investment requested, and in line with the process for awarding the funding as agreed by the Strategic Board in June 2017 and published on the website.
+Projects seeking funding from the SSF were subject to an independent review by the Accountable Body proportionate to the investment requested, and in line with the process for awarding the funding as agreed by the Strategic Board in June 2017 and published on the website.

 Any other funding awards will follow the terms and conditions of the grant from the respective awarding body.